Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_sk_meb2/audio_player/audio_player_lab3/docs/readme.md

 ---
-grand_parent: Reference Application Examples
+grand_parent: Reference Applications
-parent: PIC32MZ Embedded Connectivity with FPU (EF) Starter Kit + MEB-II Reference Application Examples
+parent: PIC32MZ Embedded Connectivity with FPU (EF) Starter Kit + MEB-II
 title: SD Card Reader and Audio-Tone Application by reading the tone from a text file stored in an SD card
 nav_order: 4
 ---